theWatermelonPenguin/theWatermelonPenguin/README.md

 # theWatermelonPenguin

 Hi!
-I’m the penguin guy.
+I’m the penguin guy (the watermelon one to be specific).
-I code, I break things, and sometimes, I fix them.
+- I am awesome
-🍉 Fueled by watermelon and curiosity.
+- I believe penguins are the most ultimate animal to ever walk this earth (or waddle this earth)

-- 🧩 I like building stuff that makes life easier (or at least, more interesting)
+- I like building stuff that makes life easier (or at least, more interesting)
-- 🐧 Favorite animal: Guess.
+- Favorite animal: Guess.
 - You cant contact me at 201404847+theWatermelonPenguin@users.noreply.github.com

-## 🚀 Current Project
+## Current Project
-- [Terminal Builder](https://github.com/theWatermelonPenguin/Terminal-Builder): An NPM package used to build terminals.
+- NOTHING!!!!!!

-## 🌱 Currently Learning
+## Currently Learning
 - Rust
-- More JSX
+- Express.js
 - Why watermelon is so good

-## 📊 GitHub Stats
+## GitHub Stats
 ![theWatermelonPenguin's GitHub stats](https://github-readme-stats.vercel.app/api?username=theWatermelonPenguin&show_icons=true&theme=dracula)

 ## 🛠️ Skills & Tools